2miles/idioms-app/README.md

 ## Overview

-This is a web application for exploring and managing idioms.
-Users can search through a table of idioms and view detailed information on each idiom.
-Built with a React frontend, Express and Node.js backend, and PostgreSQL database, the app provides a smooth and user-friendly experience for exploring idioms in a data-rich format.
+This is a web application for managing a list of idioms.
+The idioms are presented as a pagenated data table that can be searched, filtered, and sorted.
+For each idiom there is a detail page that can be accessed by clicking on any idiom in the table.

 ## Features

+- **Store Idioms**: Add, edit, delete idioms.
-- **Idiom Search**: Search and filter idioms through a data table.
+- **Idiom Search**: Search and filter idioms.
+View through a data table.
 - **Detail Pages**: Click on any idiom to view a detail page with additional information.
 - **Responsive Design**: Optimized for both desktop and mobile.
 - **Data Persistence**: Data is stored in a PostgreSQL database.
-- **Modular Structure**: Easily extensible, with separate frontend and backend components.

 ## Tech Stack

-- **Frontend**: React, Vite, TypeScript, Styled Components
+- **Frontend**: React, Vite, TypeScript
 - **Backend**: Node.js, Express, PostgreSQL
-- **Styling**: Styled Components
+- **Styling**: Styled Components, Bootstrap
 - **Other Libraries**: Axios, SweetAlert2, Moment, React Router

 ### Node Server Packages: